 - Investigate.
 The state’s evidence is only half the story.
 Maybe there are alibis, surveillance video, and recorded communications that raise a reasonable doubt.
 Perhaps the D.A.s lab techs contaminated the forensic evidence.
 Sometimes “witnesses” have motivations to lie, and we can impeach their credibility with their own past statements.

 - Litigate.
 We file every court motion possible in an effort to exclude the state’s evidence that may be irrelevant or unlawfully obtained, such as through an illegal police search or seizure.
-By chipping away at the state’s case, prosecutors may be forced to realize they have insufficient evidence to prove guilt beyond a reasonable doubt.
+By chipping away at the state’s case, prosecutors may realize they have insufficient evidence to prove guilt beyond a reasonable doubt.

 - Negotiate.
 The vast majority of criminal cases resolve without a trial at all.
 Through aggressive settlement talks, we may be able to persuade the D.A. to reduce the charges to lesser offenses or to drop them altogether.